gruber-sciencelab/MAPP/README.md

 ## Demo: Instructions for testing MAPP based on demo data

-In order to test MAPP we have prepared a bash test script that runs it on [a small demo input dataset](https://doi.org/10.5281/zenodo.5566676).
+In order to test if the MAPP installation works properly on your system we have prepared a bash test script that runs MAPP on [a small demo input dataset](https://doi.org/10.5281/zenodo.5566676).
+Please run the MAPP demo as described below and check whether the output looks as specified in the [demo example output shown below](#demo-run-output-validation).

 The MAPP demo run should finish within 48 hours, provided that the minimum requirements for MAPP are available (please see above: 20 GB free disk space, 32 GB RAM, etc.).
 To execute the MAPP run on the demo dataset please make sure that you have installed MAPP as described [above](#installation-instructions).
 Then activate the MAPP *Conda* environemnt:

 ```bash
 conda activate mapp